kwabenasapong/openpldoc/manual/source/android-remote.rst

 Set Custom Timeout
 ^^^^^^^^^^^^^^^^^^

-In general the OpenLP Android application will work fine without having to change the custom timeout settings.
+In general the OpenLP Remote will work fine without having to change the custom timeout settings.
 If you experience connection issues or are having trouble staying connected, you can change these settings.

 .. image:: pics/droid_preferences2.png